LightJason/lightjason.github.io/content/knowledgebase/annotations.md

 ```

 (ordering of output might vary).
-It can be observed that, despite executing every element in `+!plan`'s body, the whole plan still fails, as `+!subplan1` fails.
+It can be observed that, despite executing every element in the body of `+!plan`, the whole plan still fails, as `+!subplan1` fails.

 Further adding `@atomic` to `+!plan` will result in successful execution of `+!plan`, returning